Photoluminescence from metal nanostructures -- dependence on size: Theory

 Using Eqs.~(\ref{eq:Ie_guess})-(\ref{eq_p_abs}) in Eq.~(\ref{Eq:P_em_main_old}) gives

-Eq.~(\ref{Eq:P_em_main}) shows that the quantities that determine the emission are the absorption cross-section density $\alpha_{abs}$ and the (electron) temperature distribution.
-As shown below, the simplified expression~(\ref{Eq:P_em_main}) also circumvents the more advanced yet complicated $k$-space calculations (as e.g., in~\onlinecite{Abajo_DTU_PL,Abajo_Tagliabue_PL,Baumberg-Aizpurua_Nat_comm_2024_inelastic}), without compromising much predictive capabilities.
+Eq.~(\ref{Eq:P_em_main}) shows that the quantities that determine the emission are the absorption cross-section density $\alpha_{abs}$ and the (electron) temperature distribution. {\XYZ This dependence is similar to that provided in~\onlinecite{Aizpurua_Ren_PL}, as well as to the scaling of surface-enhanced Raman Scattering (see~\onlinecite{Khurgin_Purcell}), but goes beyond these theories by providing a rigorous (rather than an empiric~\cite{Aizpurua_Ren_PL}) account of the effect of the electron distribution to the PL. } As shown below, the expression~(\ref{Eq:P_em_main}) also circumvents the more advanced yet complicated $k$-space calculations (as e.g., in~\onlinecite{Abajo_DTU_PL,Abajo_Tagliabue_PL,Baumberg-Aizpurua_Nat_comm_2024_inelastic}), without compromising much predictive capabilities.